top of page

 What is a Liberal Democracy?

-Liberal Democracy: A form of democracy that places the legal protection human rights, civil liberties and economic liberties as the highest level of law.
+Liberal Democracy: A form of modern 'Republican' governance that places the 'Supremacy of God and Rule of Law' as the highest governing principle.
+This means the legal protection of human rights, civil liberties and economic liberties are the highest level of law.
 This form of democracy is a practical implementation of the principles of classical liberalism.
 A liberal democracy strives to attain a balance of power, separating government into 'branches', each of which have limited power and all of which have powers to restrain or limit the other branches.
 No branch of government in a liberal democracy has the power, or mandate, to violate these principles as inalienable rights cannot be surrendered in the 'social contract'.

-The primary difference between a 'liberal' democracy and a 'pure' democracy is this legal restriction of government.
+The primary difference between a 'liberal' democracy and a 'pure' democracy or 'modern' democracy is this legal restriction of government.
 In a 'pure' democracy, 51% of the population may vote to enslave the other 49%.
-This is referred to as a 'tyranny of the majority'.
+Government has the power to collect taxes to transfer wealth to those who support them, creating a kleptocratic system of governance.
+This is referred to as a 'tyranny of the majority' and inevitably leads to a breakdown in social order and, historically, a shift toward authoritarian government.

 The two main forms of liberal democracy are the 'Constitutional Republic' and the 'Constitutional Monarchy'.
 In both cases, the three branches of government, the 'Executive/Crown', the 'Legislative' and the 'Judicial' are formally separated and all subject to constitutional or charter law.
 The details of this separation and the limiting mechanisms vary, but the principle remains broadly similar.